 I love this BackPack

-This is by far and away the best Backpack I have ever owned, and I’ve owned at least 30 over my lifetime.
+This is by far and away the best Backpack I’ve owned, and I’ve owned at least 30 over my lifetime.

 The pack oozes quality, which is reflected in the cost roughly £250 UK pounds, and $350 US dollars.